Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Experimental setup

 \subsection{Implementation details}

 We implemented all classifiers, normalization, and cross-validation schemes using Scikit-learn \cite{pedregosa2011scikit}.
-For all experiments, we performed 30 repetitions considering slightly different datasets by randomly selecting 300 data points out of the 600 total available per subject/session.
+For all experiments, we performed 30 independent repetitions considering slightly different partitions of the available data examples by randomly selecting 300 data points out of the 600 total available per subject/session.
 To enforce reproducibility, the random seed for all experiments was set to 10.
+The code corresponding to the following experiments are available on GitHub\footnote{\url{https://github.com/belaalb/EEG-DA}}.

 A Random Forest with 20 estimators is used as the subject classifier to estimate $d_{\mathcal{H}}$ for computing the marginal shift.
 For predicting mental workload using LOSO cross-validation, we also use a Random Forest classifier, but in this case with 30 estimators.